 All you need is the correct size Toucan Eco device to suit your cleaning requirements, water, salt and electricity.
 That’s it.

-The units are fitted onsite, often in cleaning rooms, and will need to be close to a water and electrical supply.
+The commercial units are fitted onsite, often in cleaning rooms, and will need to be close to a water and electrical supply.
 We’d also recommend fitting the device about 800mm above floor level (easier to fill buckets that way).
 And, depending on the size of your site, the device or devices should be placed in convenient locations to help cleaning.

 The systems are easy to install and operate.
 You will need access to a 15mm cold mains water supply, 100W and a 220V power socket with a regular 13A plug socket.
 For the Active Plus and Flow models a water pressure of 4 bars is required.
 The install guides are available here: